Recovery From Addictions In Leeds | Drug and Alcohol Therapy

 Recovery is like starting out in a whole new life, often described as "been reborn" or "living in reality, rather than in a bubble".
 In time, the sense of self is no longer caught up in the cycle of guilt, shame and hopelessness, and emotions start to surface that have often been suppressed for years.

 Support is essential for recovery (especially in early recovery).
 It is extremely hard to try to even begin to explain to family and close friends what it is like to crave or have triggers, or the anxiousness and the irrational thinking that consumes the individual who is going through addiction.
+Families can help by using a soft and compassionate approach to help the individual to cope with sober life.
+Finding a health professional or individual counseling from an addiction counselor is important for extra support if possible.

 We often don't know ourselves what is happening to us, and this is an area where mutual aid groups such as SMART Recovery or AA / NA can be of real value.
-Groups are not for everybody, and one has to be aware that most people who attend are not trained professionals in addiction, but the benefits of being around like-minded people out-way any negative eventualities from attending groups
+Groups are not for everybody, and one has to be aware that most people who attend are not trained professionals in addiction, but the benefits of being around like-minded people out-way any negative eventualities from attending groups.

 Personally, I am more comfortable with the concept of SMART recovery as it is based around REBT (Rational Emotive Behavioural Therapy) and is more focused on cognitive awareness.

-Recommended and Further Reading.
+Recommended Drug and Alcohol Recovery Further Reading

 Problem Drinking by Nick Heather and Ian Robertson